Menu

-This surgery may be planned due to breasts still being too large, asymmetry, sagging, deformity, scarring issues, or dissatisfaction with the position of the nipple.
-Revision surgeries require more experience and detailed planning compared to the initial surgery.
+This surgery can be planned due to the breasts still being large, asymmetry, sagging, deformity, scarring issues, or dissatisfaction with the position of the nipple.
+Revision surgeries require more experience and detailed planning compared to the initial operation.

-In Which Cases is Revision Breast Reduction Required?
+In Which Cases is Revision Breast Reduction Necessary?

 The need for secondary breast reduction most commonly arises for the following reasons:

-- Insufficient reduction: Breasts still feeling heavy and large after the first surgery.
+• Inadequate reduction: The breasts still feeling heavy and large after the first surgery.

-- Breast asymmetry: Differences in volume, shape, or nipple level between the right and left breasts.
+• Breast asymmetry: Differences in volume, shape, or nipple level between the right and left breast.

-- Persistent or increased sagging: Re-sagging of the breasts over time or due to the initial surgical technique.
+• Persistent or increased sagging: Re-sagging over time or depending on the initial surgical technique.

-- Nipple and areola problems: The nipple not being in the ideal position, or issues with shape and blood circulation.
+• Nipple and areola problems: The nipple not being in the ideal position, or shape and circulation issues.

-- Aesthetically disturbing scars: Thick, widened, or irregular surgical scars.
+• Aesthetically bothersome scars: Thick, widened, or irregular surgical scars.

 Revision breast reduction surgery may be suitable for patients who:

-- Have breast structure and skin quality suitable for surgery,
+• Have a breast structure and skin quality suitable for surgery,

-- Have a general health status conducive to surgery.
+• Have a general health status favorable for surgery.

 Why is Revision Breast Reduction Surgery More Difficult?